 Valid path on the local file system.
 This option is ignored when ephemeral=true. | |

 jsonListenerPorts | TCP ports to listen on for incoming JSON-formatted metrics.
-Default: None. |
+Default: none |

 Comma-separated list of available port numbers.
 Can be a single port. | |

 listenerIdleConnectionTimeout | Close idle inbound connections after specified time in seconds.
-Default: 300 |
+Default: 300

 Number of seconds. | 4.31 |

 logsIngestionConfigFile | The file containing instructions for parsing log data into metrics.
 See Log Data Metrics Integration.
-Default: <cfg_path>/logsIngestion.yaml. | Valid path on the local file system. | 4.1 |
+Default: <wf_config_path>/logsIngestion.yaml |

 opentsdbPorts | TCP ports to listen on for incoming OpenTSDB-formatted data.
-Default: None. |
+Default: none |

 Comma-separated list of available port numbers.
 Can be a single port.